-The number of structures in poor condition has fluctuated over the last five years and peaked at 922 in 2017.
-Over the last two years, the number has trended down to 893.
-The number of structures in good condition peaked in 2012 and has been steadily declining since, while the number of structures in fair condition has significantly increased.
-The recent decrease in poor condition bridges is reflective of the asset management approach being used on bridges.
+The number of structures in poor condition has fluctuated over the last five years, peaking at 922 in 2017 and trending down over the last three years to 837.
+The number of structures in good condition has been steadily declining and the number of structures in fair condition has been increasing.
+The decrease in poor condition bridges is reflective of MoDOT's asset management program, with the recent changes resulting from the Governor's Focus on Bridges program.
 The decline in good structures, as well as the increase in fair condition structures, is reflective of MoDOT's aging bridge inventory with many structures at the point where they need minor maintenance or rehabilitation.

-For major bridges, the number of structures in poor condition peaked in 2018 at 27 and has now dropped to 26 for 2019.
-Even with the significant investment in the Statewide Transportation Improvement Plan, the number of structures in good condition has been dropping over the last four years while the number in fair condition has been increasing.
+For major bridges, the number of structures in poor condition peaked in 2018 at 27 and has now dropped to 25 for 2020.
+Even with the significant investment in the Statewide Transportation Improvement Plan, the number of structures in good condition has been dropping over the last five years while the number in fair condition has been increasing.
 Work on major bridges is expensive with rehabilitations costing \$10 million to \$20 million and replacements ranging from \$20 million to \$200 million.
-Ohio has been selected for comparison as its total of 10,475 (162 major) state highway bridges is only 78 more than Missouri, as well as having similar demographics, geography and weather conditions.
+Ohio has been selected for comparison as its total of 10,478 (160 major) state highway bridges is only 79 more than Missouri, as well as having similar demographics, geography and weather conditions.